 How can my child get started with LifeSkills?

-If you child is 14+ they can register online.
-It’s completely free, and they’ll be able to begin preparing for the world of work right away with our smart CV Builder, Wheel of Strengths test and many more interactive tasks to help boost their employability skills.
-If they are under 14 you can register as a parent on the LifeSkills website and access some of the resources through this hub
+If your child is 14+ they can register online.
+It’s completely free, and they’ll be able to begin preparing for the world of work right away with our CV Builder, Wheel of Strengths tools and many more interactive tasks to help boost their employability skills.